-Two standard-sized classrooms can be designated as a library by removing the inner partition wall to organize Library and Reading Room in a Secondary or Senior Secondary Schools.
+Two standard-sized classrooms can be designated as a standard physical library by removing the inner partition wall to organize Library and Reading Room in a Secondary or Senior Secondary Schools.
 The Bureau of Indian Standards (BIS) provides that a Secondary and Senior Secondary school library building should have a Stack Room, a Librarian's Room and a Reading Room having a capacity of seating 40 to 120 students at a time.
-The stack room should be big enough to accommodate between 10,000 to 15,000 volumes.
+The stack room should be big enough to accommodate between 10,000to15,000 volumes.
 The size and seating capacity of the Library or Reading Room would depend on the optimum number of students that a school usually admits.

-For Reading Room, a provision of 10 sq. ft floor area per pupil is considered adequate.
+For Reading Room, a provision of 10 sq.ft floor area per pupil is considered adequate.
 However, where space is not available in the school, class room libraries and reading corners may be setup.
+(NEP Para 5.9 & 7.5)

 Details for setting up reading corners is available at Section 6.2.